-- Soil - This is the key to keeping Dianthus alive in the hot, humid, south.
+- Soil - This is the key to keeping dianthus alive in the hot, humid, south.
 Well-drained.
 Well-drained.
 Well-drained.
-Many Dianthus actually prefer rock gardens.
+Many varieties actually prefer rock gardens.
 Neutral to slightly sweet soil is best but some acidity is well tolerated.
 A little mulch is okay as long as it does not touch the crown...that will promote rot.
-Dianthus are light feeders so a little compost once per year is all that is needed.
+They are light feeders so a little compost once per year is all that is needed.

 - Water - Dianthus is drought tolerant, but regular watering in the spring and summer results in the least stressed, best performing plants.
 When overhead watering, keep the leaves dry to minimize spotting.
-Soils that are kept too wet will kill Dianthus...especially in winter.
+Soils that are kept too wet will kill the plant, especially in winter.

 - Pruning - None needed for the modern sterile cultivars.
 If you crave tidiness, you can clip the spent flower heads.
 If done early enough in the summer, deadheading also tends to trigger fall reblooming.
 Older fertile cultivars will re-seed around the garden unless deadheaded in a timely manner.